 As to the human nature of Christ he hungered, thirsted, was fatigued, suffered pain and death.
 Christ "was in all points tempted like as we are, yet without sin."
-(Heb 4:15b) As to the Deity of Christ he was omnipotent (all powerful), omniscient (all knowing), and omnipresent (everywhere present).
+(Heb 4:15b) As to the Deity of Christ he was omnipotent, omniscient, and omnipresent.